Stock events for Saul Centers, Inc. (BFS)

 Ownership

-Saul Centers, Inc. (BFS) is owned by 50.04% institutional shareholders, 29.44% Saul Centers insiders, and 20.52% retail investors.
-Major institutional owners include BlackRock, Inc., Vanguard Group Inc., and Atlantic Union Bankshares Corp.
-The largest individual shareholder is B. Francis Saul II, who owns 6,637,027 shares, representing 27.19% of the company.
+Saul Centers has a diverse ownership structure, with 50.04% held by institutional shareholders, 29.44% by insiders, and 20.52% by retail investors.
+Major institutional owners include BlackRock, Inc. and Vanguard Group Inc. The largest individual shareholder is B. Francis Saul II, who owns 27.19% of the company, and the Saul Organization collectively owns 38.6% of BFS common shares.

 Ask Our Expert AI Analyst